Do you use a rod and line for freshwater fishing in England and Wales? If so, you must comply with all national and local government byelaws.

 Coarse fish, trout, salmon, and eels are the species fished most often by freshwater anglers in the United Kingdom.

 You must own a freshwater rod fishing licence to fish in England and Wales from age 12.

 Rod fishing rules differ in certain regions of England and Wales.
 But you will find that each local fishing byelaws include the National fishing rules.
 Different laws may also apply to privately owned bodies of water, such as ponds and fishing lakes.

 Read Local Rod Fishing Byelaws

 You cannot fish for certain types and on some waters in the fishing 'close seasons'.
-An example would be the prohibition of coarse fishing on any river in England and Wales from 15 March to 15 June.
+An example would be the prohibition of coarse fishing on any river in England and Wales from the 15th of March to the 15th of June.

 As a rule, fishing for coarse fish, rainbow trout, brown trout, and eels is permitted on most enclosed stillwaters and canals all year long.